Vojtese/STM32F446-APP2/README.md

 # STM32F446 Application Slot 2 (APP2)

 This repository contains the fallback application firmware for the STM32F446 signal acquisition unit.
-It ensures system reliability in case the primary application fails CRC or is missing.
+It is used when the primary application (APP1) fails CRC validation or is missing, ensuring system reliability in field deployments.

 ## 🚀 Features

-- Identical structure to APP1
-- Sensor acquisition and RS485 communication
+- Identical sensor acquisition and communication logic as APP1
-- Compatible with bootloader fallback logic
+- Fully compatible with bootloader fallback mechanism
+- Memory-mapped to secondary application region
+- CRC validation and watchdog support
+- Modular structure for easy feature extension

-- CMSIS LL drivers for low-level control
+## 🧠 CMSIS LL Driver Usage

+Same as APP1, including:
+- ADC, UART, DMA, GPIO
+- Flash read access for CRC verification

 ## 📁 Project Structure